matteoramazzotti/PathLay/docs/usage.rst

 Settings
 ^^^^^^^^

-The settings section in the "Analysis Results" page will be displayed when clicking the "Show Settings" button and allows to change some graphical parameters for the indicators like size and transparency values.
+The settings section in the "PathLay - MAPS" page will be displayed when clicking the "Show Settings" button and allows to change some graphical parameters for the indicators like size and transparency values.

 .. _usage_results_settings_transparencyandsize: